NorthStateSoftware/NorthStateFramework-csharp/README.md

 Using NSF
 =========
 NSF is a framework contained in a dll for inclusion in projects that require state machine behavior.
-To start using the NSF, reference the NorthStateFramework.dll within you're project.
-For an in-depth tutorial on using NSF see the WorkingWithNorthStateFramework document contained in the solution.
+To start using  NSF, reference the NorthStateFramework.dll within you're project.
+For an in-depth tutorial on using NSF, see the WorkingWithNorthStateFramework document contained in the solution.

 Documentation
 =============